Dardeery/DataScience_Course/README.md

-# DataScience_Course
+# Data Science for Economists

-introcutionary course to teach the basics of Data Science, following the motto the best way to learn something is to teach it, this journey I would provide scripts and mini projects that covers the essential introductionary levels of data science.
+an introductory course to teach the basics of Data Science, following the motto the best way to learn something is to teach it, this journey I would provide scripts and mini-projects, which focus on applications in the field of economics and finance.

-### curriculum
+# curriculum

-1. essentials of pythons
+essentials of python
-2. essentials of math and statistics
+essentials of math and statistics

-### applications
+# applications

-1. mini project after each lesson to implement what is tought.
+mini project after each lesson to implement what is taught. data sources

-## data sources
+# project
+redo an academic paper analysis using python.